Are Yellow Sac Spiders Dangerous?

 As with most nocturnal insects, it might take a while before someone notices one inside their house.
 Frequently when they do, it is because one has found its way into the sheets of the bed or into clothing and shoes.
 The moment one of these yellow sac spiders feels threatened, they will bite to defend themselves.
 For most that have experienced a bite from a yellow sac spider, that means serious pain in the area as well as redness and swelling.
 It can also sometimes mean a fever, cramps, and nausea.
 Though it is extremely rare, the bite of the yellow sac spider might also lead to ulcers in the area of the bite that require immediate medical attention.

 When dealing with a potentially dangerous species of spider, it is imperative that you do not try to remove them on your own.
 There is no way for the untrained person to be able to tell where the spiders are hiding or how many there might be.
 Using over-the-counter products in your home is not only a potential danger, but you never know how many yellow sac spiders you may have missed.
-The pest professionals here at Quik-Kill Pest Eliminators are not strangers to spider infestations.
-Give us a call today, and before you know it, a highly-trained member of our team will be on their way to determine the type of spiders living in the home and the most effective way to remove them as quickly as possible.
+Our residential pest control program offers all of the solutions that you need to keep your home spider free.
+Contact us today, and before you know it, a highly-trained member of our team will be on their way to determine the type of spiders living in the home and the most effective way to remove them as quickly as possible.